|AT A GLANCE||PRICING||HEADLINE|

 Discount in Cart

-That’s a basic overview of how these two beds differ, but as you will find out below, there are more details you’ll want to know about each mattress.
+That’s a basic overview of how these two beds differ, but as you will find out below, there are more details you’ll want to consider with each of these online mattresses.

 Before we discuss each mattress, let’s first review what both companies offer in terms of policies.
 Let’s start with GhostBed.